noamross/jekyll-site/_posts/2014-11-07-usergroups.md

 After 2 years, D-RUG has proved a successful.
 A typical meeting brings 5-15 members, usually evenly split between regulars and those who come just when they have questions.
 Attendance tends to be higher towards the beginning of the term and when we have speakers.
-400 members have signed up for the listserv.
-10-20% of these are active posters, and most questions get answered in a day or so.
+A fair number of on-campus (and LOTS of off-campus users) view the tutorials online.400 members have signed up for the listserv.
-Most importantly, I've seen many users arrive with little or no experience, and go on be our most useful helpers and give some of our best tutorials.
+10-20% of these are active posters, and most questions get answered in a day or so.Most importantly, I've seen many users arrive with little or no experience, and go on be our most useful helpers and give some of our best tutorials.

 Here a few of the lessons I've learned in running D-RUG: